 Memory Outside the Tree

-The symlink trick from The Exomind looked clean — versioned project memory in the repo, portable across machines via git.
+The symlink trick from The Exomind looked clean — versioned memory in the repo, portable via git.
 It also broke autonomous operation.
-Here's the architectural lesson and the post-symlink design that replaces it.
+The fix: reverse the symlink and let the kernel resolve the path before the protected-path check sees it.

 In The Exomind I described a setup for Claude Code project memory that I was proud of.
 Project memory lives at the canonical Claude Code location — ~/.claude/projects/<slug>/memory/ — but I wanted it versioned in git, portable across machines, backed up.
 So I symlinked it into the repo: ~/.claude/projects/<slug>/memory → <repo>/.claude/memory.
 A ten-line setup script (tools/setup-memory-link.sh) wired it up on every new machine.
 Memory writes go to canonical, the symlink redirects them into the repo, git carries them everywhere.
 Clean.